"HOOK-LIPPED" RHINOS

 • Western black: Declared extinct in 2011

 • Overall, there has been an encouraging growth increase of approximately 12.5% in the last five years.
 Kenya exceeded its population projection according to its most recent Black Rhino Action Plan.
 Uganda, Zambia, Malawi and Eswatini have all retained populations despite ongoing threats from poaching.
-Sadly, numbers in Botswana have plummeted by just over half (27 recorded losses) in just 5 years
+Sadly, numbers in Botswana have plummeted with 138 recorded poaching incidents between 2018 and 2022.

 • SANParks' annual report 2021/22 shows a 50% loss of black rhinos in Kruger National Park, South Africa since 2013.
 According to National Geographic the estimated number of black rhinos in the park is 208.
 SANParks' annual report for 2022/2023 shows the poaching rate of black rhinos is currently around 3.4%.